 The ability to put technology to work is fast becoming one of the most critical basic skills a professional can have.
 That is why Penn State believes that students in all fields should be able to build an academic program that enables them to become knowledge workers.
 And, that is why the School of Information Sciences and Technology (IST) is working closely with educational partners around the University to develop joint minors such as this one in the College of Health and Human Development’s Department of Health Policy and Administration (HPA).

 Students must apply for entrance to this minor no later than the beginning of their seventh semester at Penn State.
-There is a one-time tuition surcharge of $750 when students formally enter the IST/HPA minor.
 A grade of “C” or better is required in all courses to successfully complete the minor.

 IST 110 Introduction to Information Sciences and Technology 3